SkyRemit vs Wise for Expats in China: Which Fits Better?

 Which one is cheaper?

 Do not compare only the headline fee or exchange rate.
 Compare the final amount received at the same time, with the same currency pair and the same transfer amount.
-On many supported corridors, SkyRemit can deliver more to the recipient in the end, especially on larger transfers.
+On SkyRemit, the pricing format starts with a 79 RMB fixed fee, and the quoted rate is based on the real-time XE offshore RMB rate with transparent markup shown before the order is placed.
+On many supported corridors, SkyRemit can still deliver more to the recipient in the end, especially on larger transfers.

 Is Wise's exchange rate better?

 Wise may show a stronger exchange rate in some comparisons, but that does not settle the decision on its own.
-The more practical question is how much the recipient finally receives after the full transfer path is completed.
+The more practical question is how much the recipient finally receives after the full transfer path is completed and whether the quote is transparent before the order is placed.

 What about customer support?